ZeusWPI/zeus.ugent.be/content/blog/17-18/mozaic-one-year-later.md

 Twas exactly yesterday, 364 days later, snowing and freezing, on a magical '_Pannenkoeken & Jenever-codenight-avond_ ', that an extended team found themselves in a couch, looking at some whiteboard.

-We brainstormed about how we wanted the interface for the game rules to look like, and we realized, as if the entire kosmos was created just for this moment, that exactly 364 days ago, we discussed the exact same thing, in the exact same couch, looking at the exact same whiteboard.
+We brainstormed about how we wanted the interface for the game rules to look like, and we realized, as if the entire cosmos was created just for this moment, that exactly 364 days ago, we discussed the exact same thing, in the exact same couch, looking at the exact same whiteboard.
 The circle was complete.
 And it was time for a blogpost.

 In no particular order, a big thanks to Kenneth, Jasper, Feliciaan, Robbe, Timo, Isa, Olivier, Mats, Laurens, Elo, Lorin, Tom, Arthur, Rien, and others who might not be on the contributors list _yet_.